-

 Bonds in murder cases have to be set by a Circuit Court Judge.
 You have to file a motion for a bond hearing and serve the motion on the Solicitor who won’t want to do anything until they speak with the arresting officer.
 In the meantime you have to track down the law clerk for the judge hearing General Sessions cases to ask the judge to schedule a bond hearing.
 Your client can spend days in the County jail before a bond hearing is scheduled.
 For a Navy wife, who never did anything illegal in her entire life, to be stripped down, put in an orange jump suit with plastic sandals, and be thrown into a filthy cell with God knows who, is terrifying no matter how many times her lawyer tries to convince her he’s doing everything possible to get her out.

 Fortunately, the facts and circumstances of this particular murder case were compelling.
-I was able to convince the law clerk to put in a good word in with the Judge to get the case scheduled which helped focus the Solicitor’s attention on the case which.
+I was able to convince the law clerk to put in a good word in with the Judge to get the case scheduled which helped focus the Solicitor’s attention on the case.
 After the soliucitor learned the facts, he agreed to dismiss the case outright setting my client free.
 Getting her case dismissed didn’t feel like much of a victory, it felt more like a defeat being part of the system that wrongly incarcerated her in the first place.

 The sad truth is, if her arrest hadn’t been quite so obviously wrong, it would have been just the beginning of a glacially slow process trying to prove her innocence.
 The Court administration and prosecutors today measure success by how many cases are moved through the system.
 The fastest way to move cases through the system is by guilty pleas.
 A defendant willing to take a plea bargain can have their cases brought up quickly.
 When the plea offer is for probation, which they most often are, the sad truth is too many people plead guilty just to get out of the stinking county jail.
 For people who don’t want to plead guilty, the Solicitor gets to decide which cases to call first for trial.
 They naturally choose the cases that are most likely to result in convictions and too often defendants who have arguable claims of innocence get shoved onto the back burners.
 Compounding the problem is the chronic lack of resources for our court system.
 There aren’t enough judges, clerks, bailiffs, court recorders, and courtrooms to move the backlogged cases.